helium/HIP/0134-reward-mobile-carrier-beta-hotspots.md

 ## Motivation

-Helium Mobile, the first Service Provider on the MOBILE network, is currently in active beta trials with Tier-1 mobile network operators (MNOs) to provide Carrier Wi-Fi offload services.
+Helium Mobile, the first Service Provider on the MOBILE network, is currently in active Carrier Offload with Tier-1 mobile network operators (MNOs) to provide Carrier Wi-Fi offload services.

-Currently, >1,000 Hotspots are participating in the beta transferring >2 terabytes per day across >8,000 subscribers per day.
+Currently, >1,000 Hotspots are participating in Carrier Offload transferring >2 terabytes per day across >8,000 subscribers per day.
 A significant amount of the data transferred is paid data resulting in HNT token burn.

-Although these Hotspots are providing significant utility to the network, they aren’t necessarily fully rewarded due to requirements from previously approved HIPs such as HIP 131, 103, 118, and 84.
+Although these Hotspots are providing significant utility to the network, they aren’t necessarily fully rewarded due to requirements from previously approved Helium-Improvement-Proposals (HIPs) such as HIP 131, 103, 118, and 84 or future location estimate based Proof-of-Coverage (PoC) HIPS such as 133.

 This HIP aims to commensurately reward those Hotspots for the utility they are providing the Helium ecosystem.
-As a side benefit, this HIP may increase the incentives to deploy Hotspots in the MOBILE Carrier beta.
+As a side benefit, this HIP may increase the incentives to deploy Hotspots for Carrier Offload.

 This HIP does not intend to drastically alter the current rewards frameworks for the MOBILE network.
-This will likely be addressed in future HIPs where Proof-of-Coverage (PoC) rewards shift from modeled coverage to a more utility based model.
+This will likely be addressed in future HIPs where PoC rewards shift from modeled coverage to a more utility based model.

 ## Stakeholders

 * Deployers: This rewards and increases the incentives to deploy Hotspots into high value locations that add utility to the MOBILE network
-* Service Providers: This increases the coverage for the carriers participating in the MOBILE Carrier beta
+* Service Providers: This increases the coverage for the carriers participating in Carrier Offload

 ## Detailed Explanation